JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Language and regional qualifiers

+You can combine language and region qualifiers:
-The language is defined by a two-letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) language code.
+* The language is defined by a two-letter (ISO 639-1) or a three-letter (ISO 639-2) [language code](https://www.loc.gov/standards/iso639-2/php/code_list.php).

-You can add a two-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) regional code to your language code.
-In this case, the regional code must have a lowercase `r` prefix.
+* You can add a two-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) regional code to your language code.
+The regional code must have a lowercase `r` prefix, for example: `drawable-spa-rMX`

 The language and regional codes are case-sensitive.